ceolinrenato/mission_control/README.md

 This is a small proof of concept I've made to experience building CLI applications with Elixir.
-I've used the **Escript**, a builtin tool in mix to produce binary executables that can be run on any system with Erlang installed, [check it out on Elixir School](https://elixirschool.com/en/lessons/advanced/escripts/).
+I've used **Escript**, a builtin tool in mix to produce binary executables that can be run on any system with Erlang installed, [check it out on Elixir School](https://elixirschool.com/en/lessons/advanced/escripts/).

 As inspiration for the project this [programming chalenge](challenge_specs.pdf) was used as an implementation goal for this CLI project.